Instructions for Authors

 References: up to 30.

-Letters relating to or responding to previously published items in the journal will be shown to those authors, where appropriate.
+Letters relating to or responding to previously published items in the journal will be reviewed by the editor and shown to those authors of the original article, where appropriate.
+The authors will be invited to submit a response.

 Heart will publish selected eLetters in the print journal alongside the authors' responses.

-Up to 4 references, with reference 1 being the Heart paper to which the letter refers.
+References: up to 4, with reference 1 being the Heart paper to which the letter refers.

-Additional figures, video clips, references, tables etc can be posted as supplemental data online to any article type
+Additional material (figures, video clips, references, tables etc.) can be published online as supplementary data for any article type.

 The BMJ Publishing Group journals are willing to consider publishing supplements to regular issues.
 Supplement proposals may be made at the request of: